Quantum Circuit Completeness: Extensions and Simplifications: Quantum circuits for isometries

-\begin{proof} The proof goes by showing that deriving equality between two $\propQCiso$-circuits amounts to generalising \Cref{lem:InitCtrl} to any number of qubit initialisations, which is shown inductively using the above variation of the CSD.
-The full proof is in \Cref{appendix:proof-qciso}. \end{proof}
+\begin{theorem}[Completeness] The equational theory $\QCiso$, defined in Figure \ref{fig:QCisoaxioms}, is complete for $\propQCiso$-circuits. \end{theorem} \begin{proof} The proof goes by showing that deriving equality between two $\propQCiso$-circuits amounts to generalising \Cref{lem:InitCtrl} to any number of qubit initialisations, which is shown inductively using the above variation of the CSD.
+The full proof is in \Cref{appendix:proofQCiso-completeness}. \end{proof}